mysteryx93/AviSynthShader/README.md

 Clip1-Clip9: The clips on which to run the shaders.

+Clip1Precision-Clip9Precision: 1 if input clips is BYTE, 2 if UINT16, 3 if half-float.
+Default=2 or the value of the previous clip

 Precision: 1 to execute with 8-bit precision, 2 to execute with 16-bit precision, 3 to execute with half-float precision.
 Default=2

-PrecisionIn: 1 if input clips are BYTE, 2 if input clips are UINT16, 3 if input clips are half-float.
-Default=1

-PrecisionOut: 1 to get an output clip with BYTE, 2 for UINT16, 3 for half-float.
-Default=1
+OutputPrecision: 1 to get an output clip with BYTE, 2 for UINT16, 3 for half-float.
+Default=2

-#### SuperRes(Input, Passes, Strength, Softness, Upscalecommand, SrcMatrix601, PrecisionIn)
+#### SuperRes(Input, Passes, Strength, Softness, UpscaleCommand, MatrixIn, MatrixOut, Convert, lsb_in, lsb_upscale, lsb_out)

 In Shaders\SuperRes\SuperRes.avsi.
 Thanks to Shiandow for writing this great code!